Citrus-Software/tangerine-docs/docs/developer/environment.md

 .\TangerineConsole.exe C:\MyScripts\wait_debug.py C:\MyScripts\my_tool.py
 ```

-In VS Code, set a breakpoint anywhere in `my_tool.py`, launch "Attach Tangerine App" and select the Tangerine process in the dropdown menu ➡️ You should break on the breakpoint!
+In VS Code, set a breakpoint anywhere in `my_tool.py`, launch "Attach Tangerine App" and select the Tangerine process in the dropdown menu.
+You should break on the breakpoint!

 :::tip
 **Aucompletion in VS Code!**